harshit-goyal/prometheus-demo/README.md

 Copy the file in your working directory.

-Extract the file - tar xvfz <file-name> (I am using mac, you can change the commands based on your OS)
+Extract the file - tar xvfz 'file-name' (I am using mac, you can change the commands based on your OS)

 cd 'folder name'